Is it Time for a Lift Replacement?

 - LOLER Concerns.
 Every workplace lift requires regular LOLER inspections to ascertain its condition and compliance with safety standards.
 If your inspection is recommending awareness of current health and safety standards, it’s a sign that your lift is falling behind and needs attention.

-About Tower Lifts
+Lift Replacement From Tower Lifts

 Tower Lifts is a leading UK installer of passenger lifts, goods lifts, and platform lifts.
 If you are planning a lift replacement, we can arrange to combine removal of your old lift with installation of a new one.